TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 	Timeout in seconds for the temporary credentials of the assumed IAM role, min is 900 seconds, and max is 3600 seconds.

 *	**assume-role-session-name**:
-	Name of this session in which IAM role is assumed by the user.
+	Name of this session in which this IAM role is assumed by the user.

 **Example**